openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-where the `attestation` JWT looks like this:
+where the `attestation` JWT may look like this:

 ```json
 {